ku-leuven-msec/secure-software-and-hacking-assignment/README.md

 }
 ```

-- use `readelf` to inspect ELF specific metadata like headers, tables, etc.
+* Use `readelf` to inspect ELF specific metadata like headers, tables, etc.

-- To debug the server started with `launch_scenario` with GDB.
+* To debug the server started with `launch_scenario` with GDB.
 The server prints its process ID at startup.
 ```shell
 $ sudo gdb -tui -p <pid>
 ```
 **Note**: do not start `launch_scenario` with GDB.

-- Some useful options in `~/.gdbinit`
+* Some useful options in `~/.gdbinit`
 ```
 set disassembly-flavor intel
 ```